mneuronico/multi-agent-system-library/README.md

 - **`msg_number`**: Sequential message number in the conversation.
 - **`type`**: Component type (`"agent"`, `"tool"`, `"process"`, `"user"`, etc.).
 - **`model`**: Model used, in the format `"<provider>:<model-name>"`.
+- **`timestamp`**: Timestamp indicating when the message was saved to history, in the specified timezone.

 ### Deleting User History `clear_message_history`